 There are a handful of products I use at home every single day.
 I don’t always think to sing their praises, and often forget they are there.
 But they are essentials nonetheless, without which I’d be decidedly unhappier.
 Here’s a list of ten non-flashy, basic things I can’t live without.

-Rechargeable Batteries: Between remotes, wireless mouse, and camera, batteries get sucked up in my household, so we constantly have a set ready for use.
-I shudder to think how much I’d spend on buying the disposable variety. eneloop AA with 4 Position Charger; $19.95.
+Between remotes, wireless mouse, and camera, batteries get sucked up in my household, so I constantly have a charged set ready for use.
+I shudder to think how much I’d spend on buying the disposable variety.

 I use cloth napkins for every meal, and tea towels for all my messes.
 These are great because they are basic, utilitarian and can be used for either purpose.
 Use them to clean, or for a simple meal at the dinner table.
-Liliane Collection Kitchen Dish Towels; $13.99 for a set of 13.

 If you love using fresh herbs for your cooking and cocktails, you’ll love these things.
 It keeps things in the fridge useable for a much longer period of time.
-PL8 Fresh Herb Saver; $19.99.

-A Step Stool: Short people understand the necessity of these guys.
+Short people understand the necessity of these guys.
 Suddenly there’s a higher plane available to you, and reaching things is no longer a problem.
 It’s a household essential.
-Rubbermaid RM-HSP2 Folding 2-Step Lightweight Steel Step Stool; $25.49.

 Pretty much everyone I know has a pillow preference.
 I like mine about as mushy and flat as they come.
 So while this particular pillow might not be for you, there are plenty out there to choose from under $25.
 I know better than to pick just one.
-Sleep Better Slumber Fresh Polyester Standard Bed Pillow; $10.94.

-Comforter Corner Stays: Creeping comforters have to rank up at the top of lists of really annoying things that bother you every day.
+Creeping comforters have to rank up at the top of lists of really annoying things that bother you every day.
 Enter these little gadgets which iron on and keep things in place.
 There are also clips that do the job.
-Corner Keepers; $13.95.

 You wouldn’t think six inches would make a big difference, but these open up a whole new world of storage under your bed.
 So much more fits underneath.
-Slipstick Bed Risers; $16.40.

-One Really Good Cookbook: Everyone should have that go-to book of recipes that they return to again and again at every meal.
-And the James Beard folks aren’t wrong when they recommend this one.
-The Kitchn Cookbook: Recipes, Kitchens & Tips to Inspire Your Cooking; $22.09.
+Everyone should have that go-to book of recipes that they return to again and again at every meal.
+And the James Beard folks aren’t wrong when they recommend this one from our partner site, Kitchn.